 Qualifications can play an important role in learning and development and there are a wide variety available within adult social care.
-They are assessed and accredited by a recognised awarding organisation meaning you can be assured of the skills and knowledge developed by the learner.
+They are assessed by a learning provider and accredited by a recognised awarding organisation meaning you should be assured of the skills and knowledge developed by the learner.

 We’ve developed adult social care specifications in partnership with employers and awarding organisations to be sure that core qualifications meet the needs of people who access care and support.